didiersmith/steve/chapters/operation-hearts-and-minds.md

 "Oh, honey," replied Stacy II.

 "I know it's dumb to get so upset over...leggings," Amanda sniffed, "but it's a pattern of behaviour, right?
-I swear it's because I'm Scots-Irish, and she and Justine are both Anglo-Saxon."

-Stacy II raised an eyebrow.

-"They've been treading all over us for a thousand years!
-Just as I thought we'd moved past it..."
+I swear, she just hates me for who I am."

 Her puffy, fat, corn-fed face jiggled as she sobbed.
 Stacy II wondered how much time she spent utilizing the equipment of the gyms she was sent to inspect.

 "Oh, sweetheart," Stacy II consoled her, "she doesn't deserve you."

 "You're right," Amanda replied, drying her eyes, "she doesn't.
 What am I even doing here?
-Why am I wasting my youth at this stupid job, working for this Protestant cow?
-I almost want to move to somewhere exotic and eat/pray/love, you know?"
+Why am I wasting my youth at this stupid job, working for this malicious cow?
+I just want to move to somewhere exotic and eat/pray/love, you know?"

 As a certified life coach, Stacy II wasn't supposed to lead her clients in any particular direction.
 But if a client came up with an idea herself, and if that idea just so happened to benefit Stacy II's ambitions...well, surely there was nothing wrong with lending a word of encouragement?

 "You know," Stacy II said carefully, "I think that's one of the best ideas you've ever had.
-Your life should be about pleasing _you_, not pleasing...Anglo-Saxon Protestants."
+Your life should be about pleasing _you_, not pleasing...malicious cows."

 Amanda brightened up.
 "I could go to Spain," she fantasized.
 "Eat risotto on the beach.
 Get swept off my feet by a cute Mediterranean guy."